A. J. Cronin: Religion

-Some of Cronin's novels also deal with religion, which he had grown away from during his medical training and career, but to which he became reacquainted in the 1930s.
+Some of Cronin's novels also deal with religion, which he had grown away from during his medical training and career, but with which he became reacquainted in the 1930s.
 At medical school, as he recounts in his autobiography, he had become an agnostic: "When I thought of God it was with a superior smile, indicative of biological scorn for such an outworn myth."
 During his practice in Wales, however, the deep religious faith of the people he worked among made him start to wonder whether "the compass of existence held more than my text-books had revealed, more than I had ever dreamed of.
 In short I lost my superiority, and this, though I was not then aware of it, is the first step towards finding God."

 Cronin also came to feel, "If we consider the physical universe... we cannot escape the notion of a primary Creator....
 Accept evolution with its fossils and elementary species, its scientific doctrine of natural causes.
 And still you are confronted with the same mystery, primary and profound.
 Ex nihilo nihil, as the Latin tag of our schooldays has it: nothing can come of nothing."
 This was brought home to him in London, where in his spare time he had organised a working boys' club.
 One day he invited a distinguished zoologist to deliver a lecture to the members.
 The speaker, adopting "a frankly atheistic approach", described the sequence of events leading to the emergence, "though he did not say how," of the first primitive life-form from lifeless matter.
 When he concluded, there was polite applause.
 Then, "a mild and very average youngster rose nervously to his feet," and with a slight stammer asked how there came to be anything in the first place.
 The naïve question took everyone by surprise.
 The lecturer "looked annoyed, hesitated, slowly turned red.
 Then, before he could answer, the whole club burst into a howl of laughter.
 The elaborate structure of logic offered by the test-tube realist had been crumpled by one word of challenge from a simple-minded boy."